chenxingqiang/secret-learn/doc/faq.rst

 reproduce your problem.

-The problem should be reproducible by simply copy-pasting your code snippet in a Python shell with jax-sklearn installed.
+The problem should be reproducible by simply copy-pasting your code snippet in a Python shell with secret-learn installed.
 Do not forget to include the import statements.
 More guidance to write good reproduction code snippets can be found at: https://stackoverflow.com/help/mcve.